CYEF/mariage/content/page4.markdown

 ##Stay the WE

-Here a few nice landmarks worth to visit in the Tregor :
+Here a few worth to visit landmarks in the Tregor :

 Tréguier city